 Aluminium producer Alcoa, which is Mosjøen’s cornerstone industry, has purchased all power production from the wind park for the next 15 years.
 This guarantees opportunities for growth and contributes to safeguarding hundreds of Norwegian jobs.

 The Municipality of Vefsn covers an area of 1,849 km2.
 The licenced area covers 40 km2, around 2% of the municipality.
-The roads, turbines and buildings to be constructed are estimated to cover 2-3% of the licenced area.
-Concentration of the turbines means excellent utilisation of the area, and adjustments and improvements have continuously been made in line with feedback from the local community.
+The roads, turbines and buildings cover 2-3% of the licenced area.
+The wind park is built on a consetrated area, and adjustments and improvements have continuously been made in line with feedback from the local community.

 Construction of internal roads, crane pads and turbine foundations.

 Construction of transmission line

 Construction of 132 kV transmission line between the wind park and Marka substation.